kwagstyl/cortical_layers_tutorial/README.md

 git clone https://github.com/kwagstyl/cortical_layers_tutorial

-For visualising the data you will also need to install pyminc and matplotlib_surface_plotting:
+For visualising the data you will also need to install matplotlib_surface_plotting in python 3:

-pip install pyminc matplotlib-surface-plotting
+pip install matplotlib-surface-plotting

 Then you should be ready to go!